Investors seek injunction on sale of insurer by BES successor

 Investor association ATM said in a statement the injunction request reinforces their previous class action lawsuit on which the court is yet to deliberate, and is aimed at preventing U.S. fund Apollo Global Management from acquiring Tranquilidade.

 The increasing legal challenges highlight the difficulties that BES and its successor Novo Banco face as they try to recover some of the massive debts of the bank's founding Espirito Santo family.
-The exposure to family businesses led to the lender's 4.9 billion euro(3.89 billion pounds) rescue on August 3.
+The exposure to family businesses led to the lender's 4.9 billion euro($6.35 bln) rescue on Aug.
+3.

 Novo Banco, the good bank that was carved out of BES, has said it agreed on the terms of the sale with Apollo, but would not specify what they are.
 Any deal still has to be approved by regulators.